Rari-Capital/nova/docs/README.md

 function transferFromExecutor(address token, uint256 amount) external
 ```

-This function transfers tokens the calling relayer (the account that called `execute`) has approved to the execution manager to the currently executing `strategy`.
+This function transfers tokens the calling relayer (the account that called `exec`/`execWithRecipient`) has approved to the execution manager to the currently executing `strategy`.

 ::: danger
 Only the currently executing `strategy` can call this function.